 WV has a long tradition of gun ownership and hunting, which I support.
 Target shooting is fun.
 Venison is delicious.
 And there’s something about being able to harvest food from your own land that is both beautiful and satisfying.

-However, there must also be a due process of law available to people to restore their rights to bear arms, just as there is a due process of law available to people who have been arrested and wrongly accused of a crime.
-This is because we also have constitutional rights to pursue life, liberty, and the pursuit of happiness.
+That said, we also want common sense.
+That means people who are seriously mentally ill or on the no-fly list should be prohibited from gun ownership.
+But if that happens, there must also be a due process of law available to restore those rights, just as there is a due process of law available to those who’ve lost their right to liberty by being arrested.
 When your liberty is erroneously taken away through wrongful arrest, there is a process.
-The same should go for your right to bear arms: there should be a process to challenge the loss.
+The same must go for your right to bear arms: there must be a process—a fair, swift process.

 Makes sense.
 Can we use sense?